uber-archive/makisu/README.md

 ## Configuring distributed cache

-Makisu supports distributed layer cache, which can significantly reduce build time, by up to 90% for some of Uber's code repos.
+Makisu supports distributed cache, which can significantly reduce build time, by up to 90% for some of Uber's code repos.
-It uses target registry for layer storage, and needs to connect to a separate key-value store to map lines of a Dockerfile to a tentative layer SHA stored in Docker registry.
-For example, Redis can be used as a cache key-value store with this [Kubernetes job spec](examples/k8s/redis.yaml).
+Makisu caches docker image layers both locally and in docker registry (if --push parameter is provided), and uses a separate key-value store to map lines of a Dockerfile to names of the layers.
+For example, Redis can be setup as a distributed cache key-value store with this [Kubernetes job spec](examples/k8s/redis.yaml).
-Finally, connect Redis as the Makisu layer cache by passing `--redis-cache-addr=redis:6379` argument.
+Then connect Makisu to redis cache by passing `--redis-cache-addr=redis:6379` argument.
 Cache has a 7 day TTL by default, which can be configured with `--local-cache-ttl=7d` argument.
+For more options on cache, please see [documentation](docs/CACHE.md).

 ## Explicit commit and cache

 By default, Makisu will cache each directive in a Dockerfile.
 To avoid committing and caching everything, the layer cache can be further optimized via explicit caching with the `--commit=explicit` flag.
 Dockerfile directives may then be manually cached using the `#!COMMIT` annotation:

 ```Dockerfile
 FROM node:8.1.3